cdeleeuwe/netlify-plugin-hugo-cache-resources/README.md

 ```

 Note: The `[[plugins]]` line is required for each plugin, even if you have other plugins in your `netlify.toml` file already.

-This plugin caches the `resources` folder after build.
-If you are processing many images, this would improve build duration significantly.